 What kind of experience can I expect?

 In general, all of Art Omi's residency programs have a communal orientation.
 Sharing ideas, creative space, and meals comprises a major part of the Art Omi residency experience.
 Residents should expect to reside on campus throughout the duration of their residency, and to attend nightly dinners with the rest of their cohort.
-Some relevant, offsite field trips may be organized by staff; participation is encouraged, but optional.
+Some relevant, offsite field trips may be organized by staff; participation is encouraged.
 Each residency has at least one public event, which invites the public to observe the creative process at work, and work produced while in residency here.
 Click here to read about past events.

 How can I plan my arrival to Art Omi?
 Can I bring my car?